 @kfranklin254 continued:

-The WNBA is only in the preseason, but the comparisons between Clark and Reese are already heating up.
+The WNBA is in the preseason, but the comparisons between Clark and Reese are already heating up.
 When the Chicago Sky faced Brazil on Friday, the Reese-led team drew 6,373 people to the Pete Maravich Assembly Center at LSU.
-Fans could not wait to see how many would show up when Clark faced the South Americans.

 Caitlin Clark and Angel Reese will open the 2025 WNBA season

-After roughly two weeks of preseason games, the 2025 WNBA season will start on May 16.
-Unsurprisingly, the league will open with a game between the Chicago Sky and the Indiana Fever.
-Caitlin Clark and Co. will host the Angel Reese-led team at Gainbridge Fieldhouse.
+After roughly two weeks of preseason matchups, the 2025 WNBA season will start on May 16.
+The league will open with a game between the Chicago Sky and the Indiana Fever at Gainbridge Fieldhouse.